ROI of an Optimised User Experience

 In a study of 42 redesign projects measured before and after intervention, improvements in usability led to

-average performance gains between +83% and +135%.
+average performance gains of between 83% and 135%.

-Nielsen also recommends allocating about 10% of the total development budget to upfront research and evaluation — a ratio that helps anticipate interaction issues before they become expensive to fix.
+Nielsen also recommends allocating about 10% of the total development budget to upfront research and evaluation, a ratio that helps anticipate interaction issues before they become expensive to fix.

-In short, Nielsen shows that Usability Research strengthens interface reliability, accelerates critical user paths, and improves the long-term effectiveness of digital projects.
+strengthens interface reliability, accelerates critical user paths, and improves the long-term effectiveness of digital projects.

 Cost Reduction and Operational Gains

-Jared Spool illustrates the power of Usability Research with a now-iconic example.
 During a usability test, his team discovered that a simple sign-in form was blocking users in the purchase flow.

-After replacing that form with a simpler “Continue” button, the results were striking: +45% more conversions, generating $300 million in additional revenue in one year.
+45% more conversions, generating $300 million in additional revenue in one year.
 This shows how targeted adjustments, identified through observation of real usage, can produce an immediate, material economic impact.

 Prioritize Methodically: (Value ÷ Effort) × Confidence = Priority

-Spool also developed a practical approach for prioritizing UX actions.
-His model — (Value ÷ Effort) × Confidence = Priority — helps teams identify the improvements that will deliver the greatest impact while consuming the fewest resources.
+(Value ÷ Effort) × Confidence = Priority — helps teams identify the improvements that will deliver the

 (Value ÷ Effort) × Confidence = Priority